You’ll feel like you’re with your furry friends 24/7, even while you’re away from home

 With this little camera, you'll get alerts on your phone when your cat struts by.
 You can also talk to your dog with the two-way audio and get a live view of your hamsters running on the wheel in their cage.

 But speaking of live viewing, consumers have said you can only watch a few minutes of live video if you don’t have the Blink subscription plan.
-Blink throws in a free 30-day trial when you buy their cameras, and plans start at $3 per month after that.
+Blink throws in a free 30-day trial when you buy their cameras, and plans are $3 per month to activate video recording for one camera, or $10 for all.

 Not only are the subscription plans on the lower end, but Blink hooks you up with some deals if you buy more than one.